nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters: `addconsult d/2024-10-20 t/14:00`
-2. System validates date and time
+2. System validates date and time are
+   - In valid format
+   - Not in the past
+   - Not already booked
 3. System creates consultation
 4. Success message shown